sergij14/sergij14/README.md

-JavaScript Developer with hands-on experience in building SPA web applications.
-Highly skilled in HTML/CSS/JavaScript, plus modern libraries and frameworks.
+Software Developer with hands-on experience in building and maintaining web applications.
+Proficient in JavaScript, TypeScript and React, plus modern libraries and frameworks.